-According to the findings of this study, instrumentation with Edge x7 showed the lowest dentinal defect in all parts of the roots as compared to the same taper of AF Fanta file, this might be attributed to the parabolic design (Figure 4)• which is responsible for minimizing pressure on the canals' lateral wall, Additionally, this file system's cutting efficiency is maximized by the parabolic architecture.
+According to the findings of this study, instrumentation with Edge x7 showed the lowest dentinal defect in all parts of the roots as compared to the same taper of AF Fanta file, this might be attributed to the parabolic design (Figure 4) which is responsible for minimizing pressure on the canals' lateral wall, Additionally, this file system's cutting efficiency is maximized by the parabolic architecture.
 This increased cutting effectiveness could reduce the development of dentin cracks.
 This concurs with a publication by (Kim et al., 2010) that suggested a connection between the occurrence of vertical root fractures and the design of NiTi instruments.

 While the F-one system's flat shape might lead to an uneven or irregular distribution of pressures on the instrument, leading to reduced cutting efficiency.
-Additionally, one half of the cross-section has a completely flat design, which might allow more debris to accumulate between the file and canal walls, the surrounding walls may then be cut unevenly, This result is also supported by (Hamed et al., 2022) that suggested the F-one flat design results in accumulation of debris that lead to affect its cutting efficacy. furthermore, F-one file has near- identical helical angles $^{32}$ which allow debris to accumulate $^{33}$ in opposite to the Edge x7 file which has variable helical angle result in reducing the screwing effect and enhancing the removal of debris.
+Additionally, one half of the cross-section has a completely flat design, which might allow more debris to accumulate between the file and canal walls, the surrounding walls may then be cut unevenly, 30 This result is also supported by (Hamed et al., 2022) that suggested the F-one flat design results in accumulation of debris that lead to affect its cutting efficacy. furthermore, F-one file has near- identical helical angles which allow debris to accumulate in opposite to the Edge x7 file which has variable helical angle result in reducing the screwing effect and enhancing removal of debris.34 taper on dentinal cracks is also supported by (Bhavika et al., 2023) that used files with fixed taper as same as the files used in current study and they conclude the Trunatomy file (26. /0.04) result in less number of cracks than Waldent walflex file (25/0.06).